ChaymaeHarfoush/codeSignal/README.md

 # codeSignal

-##contains some of codesignal questions'sanswers.
+##contains some of codesignal question's answers.

-## trying to and more sections